coculocu/bookrestapi/README.md

 Books Rest API

 ### Reference Documentation
-* Copy .env-example and rename it to .env
+* Copy .env-example in the root of the project and rename it to .env

 * Run umit test with the following command:
     ./gradlew test